ratschlab/projects2019-string-embedding/README.md

 For the c++ codes, the code has been compiled and tested with `-std=c++17` standards.

-The python codes are mostly for prototyping and eventually all the codes must run natively in C++.
+The python codes are mostly for prototyping and eventually all the codes must run natively in C++ (in progress).

 # config file